chingovan/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

 - It is possible for a batch to fail, we can retry just the failed items

 ## Reading Data

+DynamoDB uses eventually consistent reads by default.
+Read operations (such as GetItem, Query, and Scan) provide a ConsistentRead parameter.
+If you set this parameter to true, DynamoDB uses strongly consistent reads during the operation.

 - **GetItem**
     - Read based on the primary key